Troubled waters: The story of the maligned Fullers ferry Kea

 Maritime NZ prosecuted Fullers over the crash and the company pleaded guilty to one charge under the Health and Safety at Work Act.

-In addition to today's reparation and fines it was also issued with a work health and safety project order - a first for a maritime case in New Zealand.
+In addition to today's reparations and fine it was also issued with a work health and safety project order - a first for a maritime case in New Zealand.

 The order requires Fullers to lead work for its own crews and also for other maritime operators to improve safety.
 It is expected the project will cost Fullers $300,750.